Introduction

 NSO

-Taxation could theoretically occur only at the time of sale (on the difference between the price at which the contractor sells his/her shares and the exercise price paid by the contractor to buy the shares) as a capital gain (which is taxed favourably).
+Taxation could theoretically occur only at the time of sale (on the difference between the price at which the contractor sells their shares and the exercise price paid by the contractor to buy the shares) as a capital gain.

-The problem is that if stock options have been offered outside of an existing legal framework - which is the case when stock options have been granted to contractors -, then the tax authorities have the right to requalify the gains and treat them as either (i) employment income, or (ii) non-commercial business income or distributed income, depending on the nature of the business relationship between the grantee and the company.
+The problem is that the tax authorities may have the right to requalify the gains and treat them as either (i) employment income, or (ii) non-commercial business income or distributed income, depending on the nature of the business relationship between the grantee and the company.

 Another easier, less risky and more flexible option to incentivize contractors in France could be granting Stock Appreciation Rights (SARs) instead of NSOs.